nikolaswise/transportation-service-plan/src/lib/03_Street-Classification-Descriptions.md

 Pedestrian Districts are intended to give priority to pedestrian access in areas where high levels of pedestrian activity exist or are planned, including the Central City, Gateway regional center, town centers, and station communities.

 > **Land Use:** Zoning should allow a transit-supportive density of residential and commercial uses that support lively and intensive pedestrian activity.
-Auto- oriented development should be discouraged in Pedestrian Districts.
+Auto-oriented development should be discouraged in Pedestrian Districts.
 Institutional campuses that generate high levels of pedestrian activity may be included in Pedestrian Districts.
 Exceptions to the density and zoning criteria may be appropriate in some designated historic districts with a strong pedestrian orientation.
 >
 > **Streets within a District:** Make walking the mode of choice for all trips within a Pedestrian District.
 All streets within a Pedestrian District are equal in importance in serving pedestrian trips and should have sidewalks on both sides.
 >